 Doing a master’s degree in translation taught me how to tackle a wide variety of text types, from legal and literary texts to subtitling.

 I translate from Dutch into English as well as from English into Dutch.
-Text types I’ve translated professionally include marketing texts, journalistic articles and B2B and B2C texts.
+Examples of text types I’ve translated professionally are marketing texts, journalistic articles, educational videos, and B2B and B2C texts.
 I’ve also provided the Dutch translation (2017) of Anticipate.
-The Art of Leading by Looking Ahead by Rob-Jan de Jong and the yet-to-be-published English translation of Dutch author Anneke van den Berg’s debut novel Schuldwoestijn (2018).
+The Art of Leading by Looking Ahead by Rob-Jan de Jong and the English translation (yet to be published) of Dutch author Anneke van den Berg’s debut novel Schuldwoestijn (2018).

 Costs for translations are usually based on a per-word rate.
 Total costs of the translation (“target text”) are based on the word count of the text for translation (“source text”).
 If the word count of the source text cannot be calculated, the word count of the target text will be used instead.